Israel and Iran ramp up attacks as Trump insists Tehran wants a deal

 A person briefed on the operation told NPR the Israeli military is speeding up its targeting in Iran over the next 48 hours, focusing on trying to hit Iran's arms factories as much as possible — in case a ceasefire is declared.

-The Israel Defense Forces said on X it had completed a "wave of extensive strikes in Isfahan…targeting infrastructure."
+The Israeli military said on social media it had completed a "wave of extensive strikes in Isfahan…targeting infrastructure."

+Israel's defense minister, Israel Katz, said his country had killed Alireza Tangsiri, the head of Iranian Revolutionary Guard's navy, in an overnight strike.
+An official in Islamabad following negotiations confirmed that Tangsiri was killed.
+Iran has not publicly commented.

-But Israel was also under attack Thursday, with air sirens sounding in Tel Aviv and Jerusalem and the IDF saying rescue crews were en route to the location of a strike at the center of the country.
+Israel also came under attack Thursday, with air sirens sounding in Tel Aviv and Jerusalem and the Israeli military saying rescue crews were en route to the location of a strike at the center of the country.

-The IDF reported a soldier on the ground in Lebanon had been killed, naming him as 21-year-old Sergeant Ori Greenberg.
+The military reported a soldier on the ground in Lebanon had been killed, naming him as 21-year-old Sgt.
+Ori Greenberg.

-The Iran-backed group continues to fire rockets into northern Israel and Israeli officials say a civilian woman was killed by that rocket fire this week.
+Hezbollah began firing rockets at northern Israel this month in support of Iran and after months of Israel's attacks in Lebanon despite a ceasefire.
+Israeli officials say a civilian woman was killed by their rocket fire this week.
+More than a dozen people in Israel have also been killed by Iranian attacks since the start of the war.

-Israeli officials say they plan to take Lebanese territory up to the Litani River, which runs 10 to 20 miles north of border with Israel.
-Hezbollah says it targeted a group of Israeli soldiers inside that area, with a drone.
+Israeli officials say they plan to take Lebanese territory up to the Litani River, which runs 10 to 20 miles north of the border with Israel.
+Hezbollah says it targeted a group of Israeli soldiers inside that area with a drone.

 Trump repeats negotiation claims